Boundless CLI

 Example:

-Checks the current staked HP balance for a given address (defaults to your address if none given).
+Checks the current staked USDC balance for a given address (defaults to your address if none given):

 account stake-balance [address]